Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Security of QPV with commitment

 \begin{corollary} Consider a quantum position verification protocol $\mathsf{P}$, with the properties described as in Theorem~\ref{thm: main theorem upper bounding commit attack} and security under sequential repetition.
-Let $k \geq 2$ and suppose we play its version with commitment \emph{\textsf{c-}}$\mathsf{P}$ until we have $320 k^3$ rounds in which both parties commit.
-This takes an expected number of rounds $320k^3/p_{\mathrm{commit}}$.
+Suppose we play its version with commitment \emph{\textsf{c-}}$\mathsf{P}$ until we have $640/\tilde{c}^3 = O(k^6)$ rounds in which both parties commit, picking $\tilde{c}$ as described above.
 If attackers use a non-adaptive strategy, then either the attackers are detected with probability bigger than $1-10^{-9}$ by means of a different commitment, or we have the following bound on the probability of attacking a single round \emph{\textsf{c-}}$\mathsf{P}$ depending only on $k$:

 \end{corollary}

 Thus, by running more rounds of the protocol we can get the probability of successfully attacking the protocol to be arbitrary close to the attacking probability in a setting with no photon loss between the verifiers and the prover.
 What is also important to emphasize is that there is no overhead in the procedure of getting bounds in Corollary \ref{cor:final_corollary_upperbound}, since the task of committing is separate from the rounds themselves.
 Each round the verifiers play gives a better bound for the probability of attack for all the previous rounds played.